Nardos-serkalem/PubMed-Article-Summarizer-with-Similarity-Based-Retrieval-project/README.md

-**PubMed Article Summarizer**
+# PubMed Article Summarizer

-The PubMed Article Summarizer provides an efficient way to find and summarize PubMed research articles related to any user-defined query.
-I implemented this tool using the FAISS library for high-speed similarity search, enabling users to retrieve articles based on their semantic relevance to the query.
-The system scrapes PubMed for article data, encodes abstracts with SentenceTransformer embeddings, and indexes these embeddings using FAISS for streamlined retrieval.
-A user-friendly Gradio interface allows users to enter their search topic, retrieve relevant articles, and view a concise summary with titles, authors, links, and abstracts.
+The **PubMed Article Summarizer** is a streamlined tool for finding and summarizing relevant PubMed research articles based on any user-defined search query.
+I implemented this tool using FAISS for efficient similarity search, enabling users to retrieve semantically similar articles in response to their query.
+The project features a Gradio-based user interface for easy interaction, returning concise summaries with titles, authors, links, and abstracts for each retrieved article.

-Features
+## Features

-FAISS Indexing for Similarity Search: FAISS (Facebook AI Similarity Search) is used to index article embeddings, providing quick retrieval of the most relevant articles based on semantic similarity.
+- **FAISS Indexing for High-Speed Retrieval**: Uses FAISS (Facebook AI Similarity Search) to create a quick and efficient index of article embeddings.
-Sentence Transformer Embeddings: Article abstracts are encoded using SentenceTransformer embeddings to create high-dimensional representations, enhancing the relevance of retrieved articles.
+- **Semantic Embeddings with SentenceTransformer**: Encodes article abstracts to improve the relevance and accuracy of retrieval results.
-Web Scraping with BeautifulSoup: Articles are dynamically scraped from PubMed using BeautifulSoup to retrieve real-time article data.
+- **Dynamic Data Retrieval**: Uses BeautifulSoup to scrape real-time data from PubMed, ensuring up-to-date results.
-Gradio Interface: A user-friendly interface built with Gradio allows users to easily input search terms and view summarized results without needing technical expertise.
+- **User-Friendly Gradio Interface**: An intuitive interface for entering search topics and retrieving organized summaries without requiring technical expertise.
-Summary Display: Provides an organized summary including title, authors, abstract, and a link to each article.
+- **Organized Summaries**: Returns article titles, authors, abstracts, and direct links to PubMed.